-The Medication Shield integrates easily with third-party ADE management softwares.
-It allows pharmacovigilants to benefit from the power of the Medication Shield’s artificial intelligence while continuing to use their everyday softwares.
+The Medication Shield integrates easily with third-party ADE management software.
+It allows actors involved in pharmacovigilance to benefit from the power of the Medication Shield’s artificial intelligence while continuing to use their everyday software.

-The Medication Shield is also used in the COVID-19 vaccination campaign in France.
-The integration of the Medication Shield in partnership with the ANSM facilitates on a daily basis the management of adverse event reports by the pharmacovigilance teams.
+The Medication Shield is also being used as part of the COVID-19 vaccination campaign in France.
+In partnership with the ANSM*, the integration of the Medication Shield facilitates the daily management of adverse event reports by pharmacovigilance teams.

 Reporting of potential adverse drug reactions (ADRs)

 The reporting portal implemented by the French Ministry of Health allows the Regional Pharmacovigilance Centers (CRPVs) to be notified of ADRs detected by healthcare professionals (HCP), patients, or by the pharmaceutical industry.